Quick Answer: What Is Commercial Insurance?

 Types of Businesses

 Many different types of businesses fall under “trade” or “commercial.”
-Examples include restaurants, hotels and motels, automotive repair shops and auto dealerships, health clubs, call centers, and franchises.
-These businesses are considered high-risk due to their exposure to business interruption or property damage.
-They also tend to have a high turnover rate for employees and a higher public profile due to their more significant number of customers per square foot and their more open hours.
+Examples include restaurants, hotels and motels, automotive repair shops, auto dealerships, health clubs, call centers, and franchises.
+These businesses carry elevated risk because of their exposure to business interruption and property damage.
+They also tend to have high employee turnover and a larger public footprint, more customers per square foot and longer open hours.
 The U.S. Bureau of Labor Statistics (BLS) reports that the accommodation and food services sector consistently ranks among the top industries for workplace injuries and illnesses, which directly influences the cost and scope of commercial insurance for these businesses.

 Large Organizations

-Many businesses fall under the umbrella term “large organization.”
-These are your typical large corporate companies or government entities that are always in need of additional financial resources or financial backing.
-These businesses often require insurance coverage due to their size, high public exposure, and low employee turnover rate.
-Their business is often one with a high degree of financial risk; for example, there is a lot of money tied up in their inventory, and theft is a risk.
+Large corporate companies and government entities occupy a different insurance category entirely.
+Size brings complexity: more inventory at risk, higher public exposure, and the need for financial backing when major losses occur.
+Employee turnover in these organizations tends to be lower, but the dollar value of a single incident is far greater.
 Large organizations frequently work with commercial insurance providers such as Chubb, AIG, and Travelers to build customized enterprise-level coverage packages.
 The National Association of Insurance Commissioners (NAIC) notes that large commercial accounts make up a disproportionate share of total commercial premium volume, reflecting the complexity and scale of coverage these organizations require.

 Industries with High Risks

-You’ll also find industries with high exposure to some specific type of risk.
-For instance, construction companies usually carry the most insurance because they are the highest-risk group for accidents and bodily injury claims, with the National Council on Compensation Insurance (NCCI) reporting average workers’ compensation claim costs of $42,000 per incident in the construction sector.
-Hotels and restaurants are also in high-risk categories due to their exposure to property damage claims and business interruption claims.
-The Federal Emergency Management Agency (FEMA) estimates that 40% of small businesses never reopen after a major natural disaster, making comprehensive commercial coverage essential for high-risk industries.
+Some industries face a concentrated, specific type of risk rather than general exposure.
+Construction companies carry the most insurance because they are the highest-risk group for accidents and bodily injury claims, with the National Council on Compensation Insurance (NCCI) reporting average workers’ compensation claim costs of $42,000 per incident in the construction sector.
+Hotels and restaurants also fall into high-risk categories because of their exposure to property damage and business interruption claims.
+Federal Emergency Management Agency (FEMA) estimates that 40% of small businesses never reopen after a major natural disaster, which makes coverage a survival issue rather than a planning preference.

-In addition to business interruption, you will typically find coverage for property damage in your commercial insurance policy.
-This coverage will help cover any loss your clients may incur due to damage from natural disasters, such as hurricanes and earthquakes.
-This type of insurance will also cover any loss due to vandalism or damage caused by a crime.
+Property damage coverage is a standard feature in most commercial policies.
+It pays for losses your business suffers from natural disasters such as hurricanes and earthquakes, and it covers vandalism and crime-related damage as well.
 The Insurance Information Institute (III) reports that commercial property insurance premiums have risen by an average of 8.3% annually since 2022, reflecting increased exposure from climate-related events and rising construction costs.

 Businessowners Policy (BOP)